davenok/til/README.md

 # TIL

+Forked from jbranchaud/til
+All original credit back to the original author where due.
+I will add my own golden nuggets to this over time.

 > Today I Learned

 A collection of concise write-ups on small things I learn day to day across a